davorf/BlackBeanControl/README.md

 Dependencies for Windows/Linux:

-- Install configparser package: python -m pip install configparser
+- Install configparser package: `python -m pip install configparser`
-- Install netaddr package: python -m pip install netaddr
+- Install netaddr package: `python -m pip install netaddr`
-- Install pycrypto package: python -m pip install pycrypto
+- Install pycrypto package: `python -m pip install pycrypto`
-- Download python-broadlink package - you can find it on the github by the package name (github user: mjg59)
-- Unzip it to some local folder and install it: setup.py install
+- Install broadlink package: `python -m pip install broadlink`

 Now you can clone/download BlackBeanControl (in case you download it as archive, unzip it to some local folder).

+### Device Discovery
+Run `BlackBeanControl.py -c DISCOVER` to discover Broadlink devices. `DISCOVER` is a special codeword solely used for that purpose.

 ### Configuration
 All required configuration is held within BlackBeanControl.ini file.
 It consists of the following parameters:

 [General]